What Is a USDA Loan? Am I Eligible for One?

 The Takeaway

-USDA loans support rural homebuyers and homeowners who meet income limits.
-Others shopping for a mortgage will need to research home loans and find a choice they can live with.
+USDA loans support rural homebuyers and homeowners who meet income limits and whose properties qualify.
+Others shopping for a mortgage will need to research home loans and find a choice that suits them.

 SoFi Mortgages